TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Xclasses/Index.rst

 ^^^^^^^^^^^^^^^^^

-In general every class instance in the Core and in extensions that stick to the recommended :ref:`TYPO3 coding guidelines <t3cgl:start>` is created with the API call :code:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()`.
+In general every class instance in the Core and in extensions that stick to the recommended :ref:`TYPO3 coding guidelines <cgl>` is created with the API call :code:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()`.
 The methods takes care of singletons and also searches for existing XCLASSes.
 If there is an XCLASS registered for the specific class that should be instantiated,